We’ve updated RIFT documentation at http://doc.reverbrain.com/rift:rift

 I’ve added possibility to remove cached entry not only from in-memory cache, but also from disk, when expiration timeout fires or when you remove object by hands.
 Also C++/Python APIs were extended to support this kind of operations.

 Overall this feature is extremely useful for cases like session store.
-You generally do not want to lose them and want to back them up to disk, otherwise you could just use a plain in-memory cache, but also you know that your in-memory session pool is rather limited for frequently accessing users.
+You generally do not want to lose them and want to read t, otherwise you could just use a plain in-memory cache, but also you know that your in-memory session pool is rather limited for frequently accessing users.

 Documentation and tutorials